 Insert Pittosporum Leaf

-Since I want to make this bouquet more interesting, I'm going to add a variety of greens into the design.
+To make bridal bouquet designs more interesting, I like to add a variety of greens.
 Pittosporum has rounded glossy leaves and come in both a solid and variegated.
-There are ten stems in one bunch.

 A single stem has many brackets on it, so you can cut apart in sections and get a lot of use out of one single stem.